localstack/docs/content/en/user-guide/integrations/devcontainers/index.md

     --features '[{"id":"ghcr.io/devcontainers/features/aws-cli:1"}]'
 {{< /command >}}

-Then start up your container.
+Start your container using the following command.

 {{< command >}}
 devcontainer up --id-label project=localstack --workspace-folder .
 {{< /command >}}

-And connect to it by the `id-label`.
+Connect to it using the `id-label`.

 {{< command >}}
 devcontainer exec --id-label project=localstack /bin/bash
 {{< /command >}}

-Then verify the existence of the LocalStack CLI by running the command below.
+Check that the LocalStack CLI is installed by executing:

 {{< command >}}
 vscode ➜ ~ $ localstack --version